Skipton castle - one of the best castles to visit near Harrogate

 ✔️ The outstanding views of Wensleydale from the viewing platform

-✔️ The remains of the oven and horse mill in the castle grounds
+✔️ The remains of the oven and horse mill within the castle grounds

 📍 Fancy staying over?
 You’ll love the cute Waterside Cottage Bed & Breakfast Kirkgate House!